techtek/steempi/README.md

 Everything is now ready to use!
 ------

-(When loading the interface local on the Pi it can be slow because of the auto-play of the 2 video feeds, you can fix this by disabling the `autoplay` function in `index.php`)

 If you make changes to the SteemPi project, please do share them back to the SteemPi project so others can use those functionalities as well.